 A large part of feeling grounded is being connected to the real world around you (instead of being lost in thoughts and feelings).
 That’s why this part of our guided grounding meditation script is all about connecting to the world.

 You currently are focusing on your feet and feeling the connection between yourself and the Earth.
-From there, guide your mind outwards gradually, and observe the connection between yourself and your environment.
-You want to do this slowly so that you remain focused and so that you can continue to feel your connection to the Earth.
+From there, guide your mind outwards gradually.
+Observe the connection between yourself and your environment.
+Do this slowly so that you remain focused and so that you can continue to feel your connection to the Earth.

 6: Stand and mindfully walk ten feet in one direction, turn and then walk back mindfully the other way